Back to Blog

 • Understand Your Costs: Know your food cost percentage (ideally 25-35%)

-• Plan for Taxes: Set aside money for VAT and income tax
+• Plan for Taxes: Set aside money for income tax and, if your annual turnover crosses the SARS VAT threshold, 15% VAT as well

 • Build a Reserve: Slow periods and unexpected repairs happen